grnhse/greenhouse-api-docs/source/includes/harvest/_introduction.md

 Authorization: Basic YTcxODNlMWI3ZTlhYjA5YjhhNWNmYTg3ZDE5MzRjM2M6
 ```

 Most HTTP clients will automatically use a given username and password to generate the required Authorization header.
-However, you may need to explicity set this header.
+However, you may need to explicitly set this header.
 The header has the following format:

 `Authorization: Basic <base64("username:password")>`